 Enlisted Soldiers are considered the backbone of the Army.
 They train in a particular job and utilize the skills within their unit.
 They properly perform their job functions, and their knowledge ensures the success of their unit’s mission within the Army.

 Enlisted ranks are broken down into three groups: Junior Enlisted (E-1 through E-4, NCOs (E-4 through E-6), and Senior NCOs (E-7 through E-9).
-The sequence of ranks for Enlisted Soldiers are as follows:
+The Army ranks in order for Enlisted Soldiers are as follows:

 Private is the lowest enlisted rank during basic training.
 This rank does not carry insignia on the uniform.